This is a foreign exchange guide to Israel, the Israeli New Sheqel currency plus ILS transfers and travel tips.

 - Sending money to Israel - save on Israeli New Sheqel bank transfers to Israel

-- Israeli New Sheqel exchange rates - latest info & charts.
+- Israeli New Sheqel exchange rates - latest & historic exchange rates.

 Israeli New Sheqel (ILS) general currency information